PeridexisErrant/DF-Walkthrough/chapters/chap04-crafts-farming.rst

 But what’s this, we have a problem!
 Can you spot what it is?
 Yup, our stupid dwarf has gone and got himself stuck on the wrong side of the wall.
 He can’t get out!
-Now, we could use the “b”, “C” menu to construct some up stairs to him (and then down stairs to connect from this level down to the upstairs), but how about I show you a handy trick…
+Now, we could use the :kbd:`b`, :kbd:`C` menu to construct some up stairs to him (and then down stairs to connect from this level down to the upstairs), but how about I show you a handy trick…